Tikvah (Special Needs)

-Campers who exhibit self-injurious or violent behaviour will not be considered for the program
+Campers who exhibit self-injurious or violent behavior will not be considered for the program

 Prior to the summer:

-Parents of our Tikvah Campers will meet, virtually or in person, with our head inclusion specialist/Head of Tikvah (or Rosh Tikvah) to design an appropriate program for their child.
-Our goal is to work with parents,teachers and therapists to learn what supports and strategies the child needs to succeed at camp.
+Parents of our Tikvah campers will meet, virtually or in person, with our Head Inclusion Specialist/Head of Tikvah (or Rosh Tikvah) to design an appropriate program for their child.
+Our goal is to work with parents, teachers, and therapists, to learn what kind of support each child needs to succeed at camp.